 The two most commonly grown types of coffee are arabica and robusta.
-While not a big contributor of vitamins and minerals to your diet (with the exception of being a riboflavin food), coffee is a much better choice than energy drinks, soda, and sweetened teas or juices.
-It contains no sugar or carbs and virtually no calories, so it fits in nearly all diets, including the vegan, Paleo and ketosis diet (keto diet).
+While not a big contributor of vitamins and minerals to your diet, coffee is a much better choice than energy drinks, soda, and sweetened teas or juices.
+It contains no sugar or carbs and virtually no calories, so it fits into nearly all diets, including the vegan, Paleo and ketogenic diet.

-One eight-ounce cup of regular coffee contains about: (5)
+One eight-ounce cup of regular coffee nutrition contains about:

 - 2.4 calories

-- 0.6 milligrams pantothenic acid (6 percent DV)
+- 0.6 milligram pantothenic acid (6 percent DV)

 - 116 milligrams potassium (3 percent DV)

 - 0.5 milligram niacin (2 percent DV)